Bat Situations & Solutions

 Bat Proofing Your Home

 We encourage hospitality towards bats, however if there is a substantial reason to exclude them this should be undertaken only during the month of May, and from mid-August to mid-October.
 In between those periods young bats could be blocked inside and the decaying bodies will cause a severe odor problem.
-Find instructions on how to keep bats away
+How to keep bats away >

 Finding an Injured Bat